swimmingbrain/decoding-diabetes/README.md

 # Diabetes Prediction Using Machine Learning 🩺📊

-This project aims to predict the likelihood of an individual having diabetes based on various health indicators using two machine learning models: **Random Forest** and **Logistic Regression**.
+This project aims to predict the likelihood of an individual having diabetes based on various health indicators using multiple machine learning models: **Random Forest**, **Logistic Regression**, and **Gradient Boosting**.
 The dataset used comes from the CDC's 2015 Behavioral Risk Factor Surveillance System (BRFSS), with health-related features such as BMI, smoking status, and physical activity.

 ## Table of Contents 📚
 - [Overview](#overview)